-Viktor Frankl, an Austrian neurologist and psychiatrist as well as a Holocaust survivor, elaborates on how even surviving in concentration camps depended on finding meaning.
+Viktor Frankl, an Austrian neurologist, psychiatrist, and Holocaust survivor, elaborates on how even surviving in concentration camps depended on finding meaning.

 “Happiness cannot be pursued; it must ensue.”

-Here’s how Frankl’s recipe for true happiness looks like—go to the gym, listen to Anthony Robins, work 18 hours a day.
+Here’s what Frankl’s recipe for true happiness looks like—go to the gym, listen to Anthony Robins, and work 18 hours a day.

 On a more serious note, according to Frankl, there are three avenues to arrive at the meaning in life:

 - Creating a work or doing a deed;